Haahuilija/shiny-potato/README.md

 ## About

 This is a website I built for a relative.
 I decided to make use of this opportunity and use AI to help me, as I learned new things.

+Created with Next.js.

+Using Google Enterprise reCaptcha API to protect the contact form.

+Using Secret Manager so I can avoid hard-coding API keys and Email adresses.

+Set up everything using the Google Cloud platform, where I made a new project just for this website.
+Enabled all the APIs needed and got the service running.

+There was a need for custom domains as well, so had to set that up in Cloud Run.

+Workflow setup: Edit code in VSC, Git repo linked with continuous deployment, where pulling into the Main branh triggers a build event, using Docker to run my app in a Dev Container for testing purposes, but also using it to build the images for Cloud Run service.